-When you set sail with Princess on an Alaska cruise, ports of call invite you to explore the great outdoors, taste the fresh treasures of the sea and discover the unique history of The Last Frontier.
+When you set sail with Princess on an Alaska cruise, ports of call invite you to explore the great outdoors, taste the fresh treasures of the sea and discover the unique history of the 49th state.
 Here are our top ports of call in Alaska.

 Small white boats, with slender fishing reels suspended over the stern, float together in uniform lines off the coast of Ketchikan.
 As the “Salmon Capital of the World”, this port of call harvests a collection of personalities, all yearning for the refreshing taste of salmon varieties.
 Fisherman donning nylon jumpsuits and rubber boots readily trot down the wooden pier to their aquatic abodes.
 Meanwhile, grizzly bears enrobed in chestnut-colored fleeces meander through the shallow waters in search of their next meal.
 Past the multi-colored homes lining the tranquil shores lies an emblem of Ketchikan’s antiquities — Totem Bight State Historical Park.
 Embellished in vibrant colors and chiseled faces, hand-carved totem poles stand tall around the replica Native clan house, inviting visitors to experience Alaska’s past and present.
 Down on Creek Street, dollhouse-style homes line the wooden boardwalk inviting visitors to explore what’s left of the city’s red-light district days.
 With all that remains in this lively port of call, it’s no wonder why Ketchikan is one of the most sought-after destinations in Alaska.